The Photon as Modon

 \text{Interior:}\quad \psi \sim J_1(pr), \qquad \text{Exterior:}\quad \psi \sim K_1(qr)

 The matching condition at the separatrix involves j_{11} \approx 3.83, the first zero of J_1, and determines the modon structure constant K = j_{11}^2 + 1 = 15.67.
-This same constant enters the modon existence condition that determines \omega_0, the outer-scale lattice rotation:
+Requiring the modon to propagate at c against the substrate’s background vorticity gradient is the modon existence condition; written honestly — the dipole riding the dc1-circulation gradient \kappa_1 = 2\pi\hbar/m_1 — it collapses to the Volovik speed c = \hbar/(m_1\xi), an identity that carries no \omega_0 (see Emergent Speed of Light).

 Propagation Through the Layered Lattice